PromiseLogic.nor()

 Real Application

-Complete system failure detection
+Complete system failure detection with timeout

 JAVASCRIPT